 Hyperpigmentation and scars

 There are several kinds of AHAs and many of them show real results in reducing hyperpigmentation, scars, and other skin discoloration.
 Repeat and routine use of AHAs help remove layers of damaged skin, reverse acne or sun damage, and studies have shown that pigmentation and scars can be entirely removed with an AHA.

 1. Glycolic acid

 Glycolic acid is derived from sugar and has one of the smallest molecules in AHAs found in skincare.
 This means it can penetrate deeper than any of the other common alpha hydroxy acids.
 This makes it one of the strongest AHAs, but also one of the harshest if you’re unable to tolerate this level of AHA strength.

-Beginners should probably start their AHA journey with a different option.
+Beginners should probably start their AHA journey with a different & gentler option, like lactic or mandelic acid.
 For experienced users, glycolic acid is a highly effective AHA that shows excellent results in all of the areas that alpha hydroxy acids are shown to improve for your skin.

 2. Lactic acid

 Lactic acid is derived from diary and people who report milk allergies should avoid this AHA.

 Lactic acid has bigger molecules than glycolic but smaller molecules than mandelic acid.
 This makes it a gentler AHA that is a great starter acid for most people.
 It does everything glycolic acid does but because it has bigger molecules, the effects take a little bit longer.